cmu-sei/osticket-crucible/README.md

 Redirect Uri				- https://localhost/api/auth/ext
 Front Channel Logut Uri 		- https://localhost/logout.php
 Granted Application Access		- player

+From notification to work, an additional client with `password` grant must be created and a user account with player ViewAdmin permissions must be created.

 ## Reporting bugs and requesting features